 The Pupil Premium strategy continues to be highly successful and impacts on the achievements of the disadvantaged pupils including the CLA/ PLAC pupils.
-Previous evidence supports that those supported by the Pupil Premium make outstanding progress in both Mathematics and English during their four at this middle school.
-As a school we ensured that during the periods of lockdown or if a pupil had to self-isolate, they were supported by being provided with the relevant technology, welfare calls, packages and regular contact with staff members and school placements to support engagement in the remote learning.
-After returning from the periods of lock-down a phased approach to the recovery curriculum was implemented as a way of ensuring the needs of all pupils were addressed.
+Previous evidence supports that those supported by the Pupil Premium make good outstanding progress in both Mathematics and English during their four at this middle school.
+As a school we ensured that during the periods of lockdown or in the event that a pupil had to self-isolate, they were supported by being provided with the relevant technology, welfare calls and packages and regular contact with staff members and school placements to support engagement in the remote learning.